 Things to Do in Rhodes For The Perfect Grecian Getaway

-From its bustling Old Town to the magic of Butterfly Valley, Rhodes is full of things to do for all the family.
+From its bustling Old Town to the magic of Butterfly Valley, discover the best of Rhodes

 When you really need to escape the rest of the world, get thee to an island.
 There’s just something about being surrounded on all sides by some of the bluest water you’ve ever seen that washes all of your cares away.
-Rhodes is the fourth largest Greek island and the largest island in the Dodecanese, and it has so much to offer you’ll probably be able to resist the urge to island hop and can luxuriate right where you are.
-It has a fascinating history, rich culture and buzzing nightlife – as well as medieval castles and beautiful beaches, of course.
-Here's Plum Guide's expert advice on the best things to do in Rhodes.
+Rhodes is the fourth largest Greek island, and the largest island in the Dodecanese, and it has so much to offer that you’ll probably be able to resist the urge to island hop in order to luxuriate right where you are.
+It has a fascinating history, rich culture, and buzzing nightlife - as well as medieval castles and beautiful beaches, of course.
+Here at Plum Guide, we love going above and beyond for our guests, providing you with all the best places to see, things to do, and homes to book.
+So, without further ado, here is our expert advice on the best things to do in Rhodes.